WhySoBad/hyprland-preview-share-picker/README.md

   clicks: 2

 outputs:
-  # minimum amount of image cards per row on the outputs page
-  min_per_row: 2
-  # maximum amount of image cards per row on the outputs page
-  max_per_row: 2
   # number of clicks needed to select an output
   clicks: 2
+  # spacing in pixels between the outputs in the layout
+  spacing: 6
+  # show the label with the output name
+  show_label: true

 region:
   # command to run for region selection